 5 steps to preparing for a recession

 - Identify the particular skills or experience you have that you could provide to others on a freelance basis.

 - Identify who would want to use the skills you have, and how to let them know about the services you can provide.

 - Identify your strengths and weaknesses.
 Do what you need to do to strengthen your weak areas.

 - If necessary, identify who you could team up with to make your offering stronger – someone whose strengths complement yours.
-Be sure to work out a very clear agreement as to how you’ll work together in order to avoid disputes later.

 - Put together a plan that you can implement quickly in the event you’re laid off.